You have completed your 90-hour mandated course work and passed all of your exams. Now what do you do?

 GREAB Application Form:

 The application form can be found on the state site.
 AREA has a direct link to the form, click here: Application for State Registered Appraiser.
 Fully complete this form and submit it to the address listed at the top of the form.
-You may walk it or mail it in.
+You may walk it or mail it in - it won't speed up process.
 The turn around time shall vary based upon the workload at the state office.
-Some students have walked it in and tapped their foot waiting.
 Most students mail it or send it express service.
 State personnel may not appreciate your pacing in their office.
 They can be very busy, particularly at the end of the month when many licensees are renewing.

-You will receive a license from the state generally within 5-6 business days if your paperwork was in order.
+You will receive a license from the state generally a week or two later if your paperwork was in order.
 You should inspect the data and the renewal date.
 If there are any errors correct it immediately.

 Registered or Trainee?